 A stimulant is classified as a psychoactive drug which speeds the activity of the central nervous system.
-Once inside the body, it targets the brain and temporarily heightens mood, awareness and vigor.
-These drugs can be taken orally, sniffed, or through injections.
+Once inside the body, a stimulant targets the brain and temporarily heightens mood, awareness and vigor.
+Stimulants can be taken orally, sniffed, or through injections.

-This kind of drug can be in solid or liquid material composition.
-In solid form, they can exist in fine powder, granules, crystal, tablet or place inside capsules.
-In contrast, some it may also be in a liquid state where they are used as injectables.
-Further, other types can exist in the form of fiber such as nicotine.
+Stimulants can be in solid or liquid material composition.
+In solid form, they can be found as fine powder, granules, crystal, tablet or place inside capsules.

-What are some of the prescription names of Stimulants?
+What Are Some of the Names of Stimulants?

 - Diet Pills